Val916/safeguarding/README.md

 Emotionally Safe UI: Warm color palette in shades of Ukrainian flag, gentle illustrations, and reassuring language that avoids overwhelming users.

 Storytelling Section: Short, uplifting stories or testimonials that provide hope and build trust (could-have).

+## Testing
+### Validator Testing
+- HTML
+- No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+- CSS
+### Unfixed Bugs
+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

+## Credits

+In this section you need to reference where you got your content, media and extra help from.
+It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

+You can break the credits section up into Content and Media, depending on what you have included in your project.

+### Content

+- The text for the Home page was taken from Wikipedia Article A
+- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The photos used on the home and sign up page are from This Open Source site
+- The images used for the gallery page were taken from this other open source site